Identify Society Homeless 366 10/1/23 Day 1, Sunday, Boston, Coroners Report

 12:00 p.m.
 I go to visit Victory outreach church on 68 Northampton st. Boston to visit pastor Danny, to see if I can leave some of my gear at the Victory outreach house in Dorchester.
 I talk to pastor Danny and connect with another friend in the victory outreach program Tommy and we agree to meet at 1:30 at the house, so I can stash some of my gear and lighten my load.

 12:45 p.m.
-I arrive back at the Phoenix Gym and I get my bike tuned up, eat some Pho wraps, and make some new friends.
+I arrive back at the Phoenix Gym and I get my bike tuned up at a bike fixing event, eat some Pho wraps, and make some new friends.

 1:30 p.m.
 I head to victory outreach house and meet up with Tommy on the front steps.
 I leave my stuff in the back of the house and we go to get something to eat.

 2:14 p.m.
 Tommy and I eat at Mammas Kitchen a new Korean Restaurant located at 1403 Dorchester Ave, Dorchester, MA 02122.
 We both get Mommas Special a pork sandwich and I also got a drum stick.
-We got some sugar Kane juice for drinks mine was regular.
-Tommy’s was pineapple flavored.
+We got some sugar Kane juice for drinks, mine was regular, but Tommy’s was pineapple flavored.
 The drum stick was crispy and the chicken was tender.
 The sandwichs were crunchy, a bit bready, but the meat and veggies were really fresh and flavorful, especially the cilantro.

 3:30 p.m.
 I head over to L Street bath house to find it’s closed.
 It closes at 3pm Sunday 8pm every other day.
 I end up hanging out out front and changing my phones Using the solar battery and an electric charger I was lucky enough to find a plug.

-5:20 check out planet fitness at winter Street.
+5:20 I check out planet fitness at winter Street.
 I don’t shower there, because I was worried about my bike getting messed with.
-The area seemed rife with debauchery.
+That Winter Street area seemed rife with debauchery.

-5:40 went across the street to the Boston Commons, and just chilling for a while, looking over the homeless resource sheets someone gave me at St. Paul’s.
+5:40 I went across the street to the Boston Commons, and just chilled for a while, looking over the homeless resource sheets someone gave me at St. Paul’s earlier that morning.

 6:00 p.m.
-I do a Google search for Grocery stores and find a whole foods near by.
-I ride my bike over to Whole foods and put my gear in the cart and grab some food for Frank and me.
+I did a Google search for Grocery stores and found a whole foods near by.
+I rode my bike over to Whole foods and put my gear in the cart and grabbed some food for Frank and me When I go over to First Church to spend the night under the overhang.

 7:20 p.m.
 I arrive at the place Frank told me about and there’s a feller yellin in the street at cars driving by, “I’m a real Marine!
 You wanna fuck with a real Marine!”
 The area to sleep is a covered entrance to a church that provides shelter from the elements.
 I see why it is a desirable place to sleep.
 There’s lights there too.
-There’s a man sitting on a stone bench under the roof.
+There’s another shorter thin man sitting on a stone bench under the roof.
 The man continues to yell in the street.
 I end up having a nice conversation with the man on the bench.
 He tells me his name is LA, and he is direct in his communication and has an even temper.
 The man yelling in the street was the friend I’d made earlier Frank.
 He was shit faced drunk.
-He began asking if I was a real Marine?
+Frank walked up from the street where he was screaming a cars to where we were under the roof of the church.
+Frank began asking if I was a real Marine?
 I responded no. He asked if I would kill for him?
 I suggested I might fight for him.
 He said real Marines kill for each other.
 He approached LA and began touching his arm.
 LA said, “don’t touch me.
 I don’t let anyone touch me.”
 I shared my food with LA and some with Frank.
 Eventually Frank left.
 LA told me he was from California, and had been out here in MA for a while.
 LA said he doesn’t drink, and only smokes marijuana occasionally.
 I liked LA.
 Soon a woman arrives and blows up a mattress and lays down.
 She is quiet.
-I set up my bed.work on this blog and get ready for sleep, hopefully it comes.
+I set up my bed.
+I worked on this blog and got ready for sleep, hopefully it comes.

 1. I am so thankful that you are doing this and maybe it will make people open their eyes to the epidemic and the amount of homeless people in this state alone.
 As we know not all homeless are addicted, some just fall on hard times.
 Thank you again and be safe out there.
 God Bless